AnnabelleLew/language-corrector/README.md

 in command line to install the language check library that supports this library.

 NOTE: language-check is dependent on languagetool being downloaded.
-Please download from https://languagetool.org/!
+Please download the desktop version from https://languagetool.org/, and unzip!
+(This may take around half an hour.)

 ## How to use:
 Here's the easiest way to use it.
 See as follows: